Meet your Farmers

 What's in a Name?

-Directly adjacent to our property is the right-of-way for the now-defunct Victoria & Sidney Railway, which operated from 1894 to 1919.
+The original Hidden Track Farm referenced the now-defunct Victoria & Sidney Railway, which operated from 1894 to 1919.
 Its route is still plainly visible if you know where to look.
-We pay homage to this Hidden Track in our farm name and logo design.
+This railway was directly adjacent to our first farm property.

 Hidden Track is also a throwback to the era of music cassettes and CDs when artists would sometimes add extra, unlisted tracks to their albums.
 We hope a visit to our farm will reveal unexpected and delightful discoveries.